 A monthly desk audit will be completed by the County to determine programmatic and fiscal compliance.

-Annually review case files to verify provision of Supportive Services identified in Description of Services.
+An annual review of case files will be completed by the County to verify provision of Supportive Services identified in the Description of Shelter Plus Care Program with Oakwood Center of the Palm Beaches, Inc.

 BILLING/PAYMENTS: